-In terms of the Security SPV guarantee, Commissioner Street Security SPV holds and can realise security for the benefits of the noteholders in the event of a default.
+In terms of the Security SPV guarantee, iMpumelelo Security SPV 1 (RF) Ltd holds and can realise security for the benefits of the noteholders in the event of a default.
 In brief, the security consists of the Company's rights, title and interests in and to the bank accounts and permitted investments, the collateral and all other benefits and rights flowing from the aforementioned rights and interests.
-The default event that activates the guarantee is the Company defaulting on their notes and not the underlying borrowers defaulting on their loans.